 A successful student needs to have a number of skills at their disposal, including the ability to organise study time efficiently; follow instructions carefully; select relevant material; read it quickly and with clear understanding; take effective notes; revise and learn material thoroughly; understand the focus of examination questions; develop effective answering techniques; and organise examination time.

 Lack of these skills is the most common cause of under-performance in public examinations.
 However, strategies for mastering them can be taught.
-The College fills this need with a series of seminars on various study techniques: follow-up guidance is then given to students on a one-to-one basis, as part of their academic supervision, or as an additional series of tutorials.
+The College fills this need with a series of seminars on various study techniques:

 The list of study skills topics is as follows: